2026-27 entry View 2025-26 entry

 Video featuring students from the Department of Politics and International Relations speaking about their experiences studying at University.

-We're proud to be one of the UK’s top departments for research and teaching in politics and international relations.
-Our academics are recognised internationally for their research expertise and for informing changes to national and international policy.
+We’re proud to be one of the UK’s top providers for research and teaching.
+Our academics are recognised internationally for their expertise, contributing to national and international policy and working alongside organisations around the world to address society’s major challenges.

 University rankings